 Healthy Relationships: Overcome Anxiety, Couple Conflicts, Insecurity and Depression Without Therapy.
 Stop Jealousy and Negative Thinking.
 Learn How to Have a Happy Relationship With Anyone promises to help improve your relationship by teaching you how to nurture love and intimacy.

 Chapman states that many people have difficulty interacting with others, especially in relationships, due to shyness or a poor family environment.
 With this book, readers will:

 The actionable suggestions in this book are powerful tools for deepening the relationship with your partner.

 11. After the Affair by Janis Abrahms Spring

 According to the American Association for Marriage and Family Therapy, 15% of women and 25% of men experienced infidelity while in a long-term relationship.

-While most books on healing after infidelity speak only to the aggrieved partner, this book is for both the partner hurt by the affair and the partner who committed the infidelity.
+While most books on healing after infidelity speak only to the aggrieved partner, After the Affair: Healing the Pain and Rebuilding Trust When a Partner Has Been Unfaithful is for both the partner hurt by the affair and the partner who committed the infidelity.